ropitz/2018/README.md

 ## Browser based programming environment

 This course site provides programming environment that allows anyone to immediately try and run all the codes directly in the browser.
-This functionality is done using [Binder](https://mybinder.org/) and [CSC Notebooks (for Universities in Finland)](https://notebooks.csc.fi/#/) -services.
+This functionality is done using [Binder](https://mybinder.org/)

 Binder environment is controlled from [environment.yml](environment.yml).
-CSC Notebooks are controlled separately from [https://github.com/Automating-GIS-processes/notebooks](https://github.com/Automating-GIS-processes/notebooks) -repository.

-## Contact & Developers

-- **Henrikki Tenkanen**

-- **Vuokko Heikinheimo**.

-See contact info from [here](https://automating-gis-processes.github.io/2017/course-info/course-info.html).